 There are certain exemptions which mean you may not have to pay for the service.
 However you must still register as above to receive the service.
 We reserve the right to cross reference requests for replacement bins against the customer database for the garden waste collection service.

-The service operates on a fixed 12 month period from October - September each year which will be advertised at www.edinburgh.gov.uk/gardenwaste.
+The service operates on a fixed 12 month period from 8 November 2021 to 6 November 2022 which will be advertised at www.edinburgh.gov.uk/gardenwaste.
 There are set periods for registration during the year.
-If you join the service during that 12 month period but the full annual charge will apply.
+If you join the service during that 12 month period, the full annual charge will apply.
 There is no discount for part years.

 It is necessary to register and pay for the service each year.

 The householder must present the bin (or bins) on the day of collection in compliance with the Council’s waste collection policies.
 The bin must be presented at the collection point by 6am, with the Permit Sticker clearly visible to the collection crew (e.g. with the handle pointing out).

 In particular, the bin must be presented at the kerbside outside your property, with the lid closed.
 No additional waste will be collected.